Birkenhead Corporation Tramways

 Early photographs — and an article from Tramway and Railway World (1901) — reveal that tramcar crews were initially issued with smart double-breasted, lancer-style tunics (made from heavy blue serge) with five pairs of buttons (in 'German silver' and narrowing from top to bottom; see link) and stand-up collars.
 The collars, cuffs and trouser seams were all piped in scarlet cloth, with the cuffs faced in leather.
 The collars carried individual nickel initials on the right-hand side — 'B C T' — and an employee number on the left-hand side.
 The piped, drooping-peak caps, bore a small, municipal-device badge, which was worn above a script-lettering grade badge, either 'Driver' or 'Conductor'; all the insignia were nickel.
 The Tramway and Railway World article makes great play of the fact that the double-breasted tunics were designed to be worn 'buttoned up', obviating the need for collars and ties, and thus guaranteeing a smart, tidy appearance.

 At some point, probably in the mid-to-late-Edwardian era, the rather dated drooping-peak caps gave way to more modern tensioned-crown peaked caps; these continued to carry the same insignia as previously.
-Shortly before the tramway closed, the cap badge arrangement (a small municipal -device badge and a grade badge) was changed in favour a large nickel municipal-device badge, roughly four-times the size of its predecessor.
+Shortly before the tramway closed, the cap badge arrangement (a small municipal-device badge and a grade badge) was changed in favour a large nickel municipal-device badge, roughly four-times the size of its predecessor.

 No change was made to the general style of the uniform until very late in the tramway's life, at which time a switch was made to double-breasted jackets with lapels, which were distinctly naval in appearance.
 It is uncertain when this change was made, as the vast majority of surviving photographs show tramcar crews in long, double-breasted greatcoats (with lapels).
-Other than the five pairs of buttons, these garments appear to have been devoid of insignia.
+Other than the five pairs of buttons, these latter garments appear to have been devoid of insignia.

 Photographs of inspectors are rare, and the one example known to me (from 1913) indicates that they wore typical tramway inspector garb, namely: single-breasted jackets with hidden buttons (or more likely with hook and eye fasteners), edged in a finer material than the main jacket, and with stand-up collars; the latter carried the designation 'Inspector'; it is however unclear whether these were metal badges or embroidered.
-It seems likely that the styles of cap mirrored those issued to tramcar crews, which by 1913 were of the tensioned-crown peaked type; the latter caps bore the grade — 'Inspector' — in embroidered script lettering on a brocade hat band, above which a standard municipal-device badge was worn.
+It seems likely that the styles of cap mirrored those issued to tramcar crews, which by 1913 were of the tensioned-crown peaked type; the latter caps bore the grade — 'Inspector' — in embroidered script lettering on a brocade hat band, above which a small municipal-device badge was worn.

 As with many tramway systems, women were employed in significant numbers during the Great War to replace male staff lost to the armed forces.
 The first women were employed as conductresses (six started on 13th September 1915) and by 1917, this had risen to eighty-four, virtually the entire conducting staff.
 Although six women were employed as ticket inspectresses, they appear never to have served as motorwomen.
 Precise details of the uniforms are unclear, though long, single-breasted, tailored coats were certainly worn, together with wide-crown peaked caps; the latter bore the standard cap insignia.